salameaz/pdf-process-rag/README.md

 PDF Process RAG is a Python-based application that enables users to upload PDF files, extract their content, and interact with the extracted data using a Retrieval-Augmented Generation (RAG) approach.
 The application leverages vector embeddings and a language model to answer user queries based on the uploaded PDF content.

 ## Features
-- Extract text from PDF files, text based and scanned versions.
+- Extract text from PDF files, text-based and scanned versions.
 - Chunk and process extracted text for efficient querying.
 - Generate vector embeddings for document content.
 - Perform similarity searches on document embeddings.